If you’ve ever sat at your current job and wondered if you should be doing something different, you aren’t alone.

 Ultimately, I realized that getting another job wouldn’t foster the overall life change that my wife and I wanted — one that offered more choices and greater flexibility.
 And there was always a part of me that liked the idea of running my own business.

-From the time I spent in private wealth management earlier in my career, I knew I loved to help people overcome their stress about finances and to work with families and individuals to align their money with their values.
+From the time I spent in private wealth management earlier in my career, I knew I loved to help people overcome their stress about finances and to work with individuals to align their money with their values.

 My destination was clear.
-I wanted to become a financial adviser and run my own financial-planning firm.
+I wanted to become a financial advisor and run my own financial-planning firm.
 Now all I had to do was create the roadmap to turn my dream into a reality, as so many entrepreneurs had done before me.